tiago-kth/master-thesis/budget-idea/prototypes/soft-body/notes.md

 Higher stiffness make the blobs blobbier when under contact.

 Gas constant and stiffness constant impact in the final blob size compared to its reference circle.

+## 2024.04.11

+Building the collision system.
+Based on Millington, chapter 7.
+Thinking if I need to iterate over all particles or over all cells, and whether that makes any difference.

+Collisions with rods / springs?
+Not on this version.